-Helms College is named for the Reverend Edgar J. Helms, founder of Goodwill in 1902 and is sponsored by Goodwill Industries of Middle Georgia and the Central Savannah River Area.
-Paramount to Rev. Helms' vocation was a commitment to service and helping individuals develop their God-given gifts through education, work and career development.
+Helms College is named for the Reverend Edgar J. Helms, who founded Goodwill in 1902.
+It is sponsored by Goodwill Industries of Middle Georgia, Inc. Rev. Helms' vision and mission was to build lives, families, and communities one career at a time by helping individuals develop their God-given gifts through education, work, and career development.
 Helms College has manifested that vision through providing access to higher education and training in a variety of academic programs that lead to gainful employment and career advancement.
+We are committed to this pursuit, and I invite you, our students, to be actively involved in positively impacting this mission throughout your academic journey.